200ok-vc/200ok.vc/src/views/content/members/manual.md

 Everyone who would like can have their photo & info posted on our website at [200ok.vc/members](/members).

 Please make sure your information is correct and to your liking.
-If you'd like to get an update published to the website or want your profile taken down, just ping Carter in Slack.
+If you'd like to get an update published to the website or want your profile taken down, just ping Carter in Discord.

-## List of startups

-{ Insert link to Airtable view }
+## Sourcing deals

 If you meet a startup that you think is a good fit for 200 OK, please simply point them to [200ok.vc/founders](/founders).